epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 We can see 3 pairs of actors that have a coefficient statistically significant.
 Timothy Spall & Alan Rickman, Tom Felton & Mark Williams and Jon Favreau & Vince Vaughn.

 Timothy Spall & Alan Rickman, Tom Felton & Mark Wiliams are all actors of the Harry Potter saga.
 It's understandable that they have opposite impact.
-Indeed, their interaction should compensate each other, and if one of them have done another movie that is not as known as Harry Potter then it act as an outlier and undermines the revenue.
+Indeed, their interaction should compensate each other and if one of them have done another movie that is not as known as Harry Potter then it act as an outlier and undermines the revenue.

 If we look at individual actor, 14 actors have a significant impact on revenue.
 All of them have a positive impact.
 It is worthy emphasizing that some of them have a slightly negative impact on revenue when they are alone and have a significant positive impact when paired with another actor, such as Jon Favreau.